-- Here's a list of other theorems that are true about odd and even numbers: - Theorem: The sum and difference of any two even numbers is even. - Theorem: The sum and difference of an odd number and an even number is odd. - Theorem: The product of any integer and an even number is even. - Theorem: The product of any two odd numbers is odd. - Feel free to use these results going forward. - If you'd like to practice the techniques from today, try your hand at proving some of these results!
+- Here's a list of other theorems that are true about odd and even numbers: - Theorem: The sum and difference of any two even numbers is even. - Theorem: The sum and difference of an odd number and an even number is odd. - Theorem: The product of any integer and an even number is even. - Theorem: The product of any two odd numbers is odd. - Going forward, we'll just take these results for granted.
+Feel free to use them in the problem sets. - If you'd like to practice the techniques from today, try your hand at proving these results!